paolobettelini/hutopia/README.md

 ```

 # Plugins
+A plugin is a custom component that a server may use.
 The plugins are loaded at the server start using FFI.
+Plugins usually export custom HTML tags to be used within the space HTML space.

 The client code is compiled with `wasm-pack`, generating the `pkg/` folder.
+Then, `npm` is used to compile it to a bundle, alongisde the script `index.js`,
+which is the entry point for the client.
+To load the plugin it is necessary to load this script.

-When the server-side code compiles, it embeds `pkg/` so it can serve the files.
+When the server-side code compiles, it embeds `dist/` so it can serve the files.

 ## Config
 Plugins may require a config file (possibly a `.toml`) to be placed aside its file.